Skip to content

 Choose Smart Materials

-Compare common fabrics with Parachute’s overview: Fabric & Bedding Materials Guide.
+Compare fabrics with Parachute’s overview: Fabric & Bedding Materials Guide.
 For Cozy Bed Quarters picks, see Best Bedding Material to Enhance Your Sleep and Organic Bedding Benefits: 7 Surprising Reasons.

 Wash Regularly